Malizma333/linerider-esolang/README.md

 The input accepts UTF8 characters and converts them to their corresponding character codes, and the output casts the values of the outputted registers back to UTF8 characters and outputs to the console.

-The index on the timeline is used as a sort of program counter.
-The design of Line Rider maintains that tracks run as linear experiences without jumping around the timeline.
+The index on the timeline is used as a sort of program counter.³ The design of Line Rider maintains that tracks run as linear experiences without jumping around the timeline.
 The design of the interpreter bends this rule to allow for program jumps.
 If the program jumps out of bounds (say, to a negative index), the program halts.

 In the case of multiple collisions on a particular frame, only the instruction with the earliest order of operation is chosen to run, and all other instructions are ignored.
 The order of operations is determined by line type and angle as follows (from earliest to latest): 0° blue, 90° blue, 180° blue, 270° blue, 0° red, 90° red, 180° red, 270° red.